 (5) While any approval is in force any change to an association’s constitution or any substituted constitution is of no effect until it has been approved by the Minister.

-146. Transitional provision
+146. Transitional provisions for association existing at 1 Jan 2001

 (1) This section applies to an association to which clause 21 of Schedule 1 applies.